Bimini Trip Info & Packing List

 Bimini Customs Info: Bimini is a small collection of islands in the great Bahamas chain of islands.
 It’s the closest Bahamian island to the US, only 50 miles east of Miami.
 The Bahamian Immigrations & Customs officials are friendly and clearing Customs is simple and easy.

 The Bahamian dollar is the local currency and it’s traded evenly with the US dollar.
 US dollars are freely accepted in the Bahamas.
-Credit cards and travelers checks are accepted in only a few places.
+Credit cards are accepted in a few places.
 The sole ATM here has gotten fairly reliable over the past few years.

-Upon your arrival at the South Bimini airport, you’ll be given an immigrations card to fill out.
-Where it asks for your Local accommodations, please enter the information i will have provided you in advance.
+Upon your arrival in Bimini, you’ll be given an Immigrations card to fill out.
+Where it asks for your Local accommodations, please enter the information we have provided you in advance.
 Under the ‘Purpose of your trip’ option, check only the ‘vacations’ box (checking the ‘business’ box invites a lengthy interview).
-If there are any questions, tell them you’re here on a trip with Joebaby and I’m right outside waiting for you!
+If there are any questions, tell them you’re here on a dolphin trip with friends and family.

 To enter the Bahamas, US citizens are required to have a current US passport.
 Non US citizens should contact their local Bahamian consulate for entry requirements.
 You may need to get an ESTA if you are coming to Bimini through the US.
 An ESTA is a simple formality and can be completed in advance of your travel.